Inside: Here are 6 Money Saving Secrets Every Military Family Should Know

-My husband and I used to go out to dinner a lot, take little mini vacations, go shopping, etc. My hubby loves to buy things (especially tactical gear; $70 for a SHIRT because its “TACTICAL”..lets not get too far off track).
+My husband and I used to go out to dinner a lot, take little mini-vacations, go shopping, etc. My hubby loves to buy things (especially tactical gear; $70 for a SHIRT just because its “TACTICAL”.. but let’s not get into that).
 Anyway, when I decided to stay home, we knew we would be tight and we knew we would have to change our ways a little.

 Shop at Commissary